Command: TTL.EXPIRE

 Overview

-command is used to set a Time-To-Live (TTL) on a key.
+The TTL.EXPIRE command is used to set a Time-To-Live (TTL) on a key.
 Once the specified duration elapses, the key is automatically deleted from the database.
 This feature is helpful for scenarios involving temporary data, session expiration, or auto-cleanup mechanisms.

 Description